-In order for the authentication to proceed appropriately, the action of the login form must always be j\security\check.
+In order for the authentication to proceed appropriately, the action of the login form must always be j_security_check.
 This restriction is made so that the login form will work no matter which resource it is for, and to avoid requiring the server to specify the action field of the outbound form.
+The login form should specify autocomplete="off" on the password form field.